CharlesManalo/CharlesManalo/README.md

 - 👋 Hi, I’m @CharlesManalo
-- 🌱 I’m currently learning Java programming, Css, Html and Python
+- Currently have strong knowledge in Java programming, Css, Html and Java Script
-- 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me Contact me on my Telegram No. 09637417142 (Luxion)
+- A student and a Full stack Programmer